Creating a Stress Management Plan

 - Release emotional tension.
 A bit of stress is energizing; it brings us to peak concentration or performance.
 But too much stress shuts us down.
 It is important to learn to find ways to express emotions so they do not build up inside.
 We want to be able to express emotions with anything that completes this sentence, “I _________ it out!”
 For example, “I ran it out”, “I wrote it out”, “I danced it out”, “I talked it out.”
 Many different strategies can fill in this blank, the key is to find a comfortable, healthy outlet for expressing feelings.

 - Contribute.
 Contribution to others pays off in many ways.
 The personal rewards of service make us feel better about ourselves — it is good to know that we can make a difference.
 Perhaps more importantly, it may make us more comfortable asking for help in times of our own personal need.
 When we serve others, we learn firsthand how good it feels to give back.
 We come to understand that it is done not out of obligation or pity.
 And therefore when we ultimately need help will likely be more open to receiving it without shame or stigma.
 There is yet another level that contribution serves to benefit young people in particular.
 They will be surrounded by gratitude and will rise to the positive expectations!

-We’ve given you the tools to get started in helping your teens learn to manage stress.
-When teens are equipped with skill-sets that offer productive, meaningful ways to deal with life’s stressors they can thrive in good and tougher times.
+We’ve given you the tools to get started in helping tweens and teens learn to manage stress.
+When they are equipped with skill-sets that offer productive, meaningful ways to deal with life’s stressors they can thrive in good and tougher times.
 Building resilience in this way is more effective than telling them what not to do.
-We can’t protect our teens from all of life’s pain, but we can work our hardest to be sure they have a wide variety of healthy strategies to manage stress effectively.
+We can’t protect teens from all of life’s pain, but we can work our hardest to be sure they have a wide variety of healthy strategies to manage stress effectively.